 The stories we carry — about ourselves, others, and what we deserve — shape every relationship we enter.
 An 8-module clinical and faith-integrated course on rewriting the distorted narratives that keep you bound, and rebuilding an identity rooted in truth, accountability, and restored relationship.

 Dr. Quinones brings over 20 years of clinical experience spanning jail cells, rehab centers, and private practice.
-A forensic psychologist and certified human behavior consultant, she is the author of 30+ published works integrating trauma science with biblical truth.
+A Licensed Professional Counselor (LPC) and Licensed Mental Health Counselor (LMHC) with a PhD in Psychology, graduate training in forensic psychology, and certification as a Human Behavior Consultant, she integrates trauma science with biblical truth throughout her teaching and curriculum development.
 She holds dual state licensure and has spent her career identifying the relational narratives that keep people bound — and guiding them toward the identity and integrity that genuine healing requires.

 From identifying the narratives that bind to rebuilding identity rooted in truth — a complete relational integrity framework.